ReadyCap Lending Review

-There are few positive reviews online for ReadyCap Lending, similar to the negative reviews.
-However, the company does have two 5-star reviews on Yelp.
+There are also positive reviews online for ReadyCap Lending.
 ReadyCap Lending also has customer testimonials on its website.
-Overall, customers were pleased with:
+Overall, customers are pleased with:

-Small business owners that are having difficulties navigating SBA loans can make the process easier by working with an SBA Preferred Lender like ReadyCap Lending.
+Small business owners having difficulties navigating SBA loans can make the process easier by working with an SBA Preferred Lender such as ReadyCap Lending.
 Through ReadyCap Lending, small business owners and entrepreneurs can access affordable, long-term SBA loans to start or expand their businesses.

-Although ReadyCap Lending’s online information is lacking in some ways — for example, there is no online application, documentation checklists, or lists of fees or borrower requirements — the company has a proven track record of securing SBA loans, as evidenced through its positive reviews, testimonials, and client transactions.
+ReadyCap Lending’s online information is lacking in some ways — for example, there is no online application, documentation checklists, or lists of fees or borrower requirements.
+However, the company has a proven track record of securing billions in SBA funding for small businesses over the past decade.